A helpful breakdown of how regrow minoxidil works, who it’s for, its limitations, and a potential alternative for hair regrowth.

 People with irritated or sensitive scalps should also be cautious, as minoxidil may worsen dryness or cause discomfort.

-If you have scalp concerns or want a treatment that targets the root cause of hair loss like DHT, you may benefit from a more complete option like finasteride, which is included in the GoFuller bundle.
-When in doubt, consult a doctor to find the right treatment for your needs.
+If you have scalp concerns or want a treatment that targets the root cause of hair loss like DHT, Finasteride (Atepros) may be the better option.

-Most men tolerate Regroe Minoxidil well, but like all medications, it can cause side effects—especially during the first few weeks of use.
+Most men tolerate Regroe Minoxidil well, but like all medications, it can cause side effects, especially during the first few weeks of use.

 Common side effects may include: